nsb700/eural_network_prediction_of_patient_journey_demo/readme.md

 can be used to predict any one of 160 different encounters including diagnoses, procedures, service and Rx.

-As you will see, this tool benefits the following entities : - (1) Provider-end (hospitals, doctors, physicians, nurses, clinicians), (2) Payer-end (risk managers, clinical managers, actuary, medical economics, finance).
+As you will see, this tool benefits the following entities : -

+(1) Provider-end (hospitals, doctors, physicians, nurses, clinicians),

+(2) Payer-end (risk managers, clinical managers, actuary, medical economics, finance).

 The prediction gives a quick sense of severity of a patient (member).
-This is valuable in following scenarios :- (1) Effective and Efficient Member Intervention,
+This is valuable in following scenarios :-

+(1) Effective and Efficient Member Intervention,

 (2) Budgeting,

 (3) Accurate Risk Assessment

-(4) Reduce Costs - Efficiently and targeted member intervention reduces costs, (5) Reduce financial burden of most expensive procedures, (6) Substantially grow ROI.
+(4) Reduce Costs - Efficient and targeted member intervention reduces costs,

+(5) Reduce financial burden of most expensive procedures,

+(6) Substantially grow ROI.

 In real world, this would not be the only tool at disposal.
 An well-informed decision would have to made by weighing predictions